jnozzi/cocoadev.com/markdown/ForceSortingOfAnArrayControllerHOW.md

-How do I tell an General/NSArrayController to sort one of its associated General/NSTable columns in descending order without forcing the user to manually click on the column header?
-I still want the user to be able to sort the data, but at one point of operation in my application I want to rearrange the table for the user. http://goo.gl/General/OeSCu
+How do I tell an NSArrayController to sort one of its associated NSTable columns in descending order without forcing the user to manually click on the column header?
+I still want the user to be able to sort the data, but at one point of operation in my application I want to rearrange the table for the user. http://goo.gl/OeSCu

 Thanks,
 Kent!